-The best dandruff shampoo (with or without conditioners) will relieve your itchy, flaky and dry scalps, especially in balding inflamed regions of your head.
+The best dandruff shampoo (with or without conditioners) will at least temporarily relieve your dry, itchy, flaky scalps.
+Scaly scalp skin conditions and inflammation are especially common in balding regions of the head.
 For those suffering from recurring dandruff episodes, treatment choices can be confusing.

 The tingling scalp and embarrassing white flakes on dark clothing cause a lot of stress in people suffering from this problem.
-For some, the dandruff comes and goes, while for others, it represents a daily problem that can be genetic in nature.
+For some, the dandruff comes and goes in patches.
+For others, it represents a daily problem of high skin turnover that can be genetic in nature.

-Most of the below selected medicated products have their own unique key ingredients with their own mechanisms of action to give you a smooth flake-free scalp.
+Most of the below selected best dandruff treatment medicated products have their own unique key ingredients.
+These have their own distinct mechanisms of action to give you a smooth flake-free scalp.

 - Not get side effects from the overuse of any one product with its key anti-dandruff ingredient(s).